Slow cooker Mediterranean chicken is made with olives, sun-dried tomatoes for a hearty meal that is so easy to make.

-- It’s easy!
-It takes only eight ingredients that are “dumped” into the crockpot to make this slow cooker chicken dinner.
+- There is very little prep time to make this recipe; it takes only eight ingredients that are "dumped" into the crockpot to make this slow cooker chicken dinner.

 - It's a healthy recipe; made with wholesome ingredients that you most likely have in your pantry already!